Skip to content

 Internship practice (internal + lab-style)

-• Worked in guided rotations and lab-style environments; did not own production AWS accounts or independently resolve live customer tickets.
+• Worked in guided rotations and lab-style environments rather than production customer accounts.

 Personal deployments (public, small-scale)

-• Car-Match backend deployed to Render with README runbooks.
+• Car-Match backend deployed to Render with README troubleshooting notes.

 • Interactive Pokédex and AnimalSounds deployed to GitHub Pages.